 Unexpected setbacks are part of life.
-As an entrepreneur, the ability to manage that stress and roll with the punches will determine if you have what it takes to be successful, which means it is crucial for you to let go of the daily stressors you cannot control.
+As an entrepreneur, the ability to manage that stress at work and roll with the punches will determine if you have what it takes to be successful.
+That means it is crucial for you to let go of the daily stressors you cannot control.

-As stress management can make all the difference to an entrepreneur’s outlook, productivity and even the future success of their business, we asked members of Young Entrepreneur Council how they let go of stress.
+Since stress management can make all the difference to an entrepreneur’s outlook, productivity and even the future success of their business, we asked members of the Young Entrepreneur Council how they let go of stress.
 Which tip do you think would work best for you?

 1. Pick your battles.

 Setbacks are inevitable.
 The more you keep scaling, the more frequent they get.
 Instead of stressing over challenges that have a limited impact in the grand scheme of things, focus on the initiatives that will contribute to your company’s success in the long run.
 Don’t be afraid to admit mistakes as well—you may in fact receive some bonus points for openly admitting that you aren’t perfect.

 2. Focus on the positives to manage stress at work.

 There are always good and bad things happening in a business.
 If you only focus on the bad things and never celebrate successes, it will give you a skewed outlook on the business and could cause you to over-focus on small details.
 We might think we have control, but in reality, there is very little in our control on this planet.
 The Earth spins around the sun.
 Everything else is optional.

 Stress sucks.
 Running a business is hard.
 And sometimes you’re put into a terrible position (yes, maybe of your own making).
 The worst thing you can do is hide your frustration.
 Take time—10 minutes, two days, whatever—to really own the stress.
 Find a private place and yell, letting your physical self be in tune with your emotions.
 Then breathe and figure out what you’re going to do next.

 4. Review what happened.

 I like to review what happened in those situations to see what I learned from it and what I might do differently in the future.
 Learning from it helps me move on.